christophergandrud/drlearner/README.md

 the characteristics of each individual.
 How might we make optimal treatment decisions based on the characteristics we do observe?

-This package is one step in the following proposed process for to make approximately optimal targeting decisions:
+This package enables one way (Doubly Robust Learner) to do the first step in the following process for making approximately optimal treatment targeting decisions:

 1. Estimate CATE, e.g. using `dr_learner` from this package or `causal_forest` from the [grf